Getting Started with AutoGPT: Self-Hosting Guide¶

 docker compose --profile local up deps_backend --build --detach

-Go to the autogpt_platform/frontend
+Go to the autogpt_platform/frontend directory:

 cd frontend